confluentinc/schema-registry/docs/installation/migrate.rst

     .. tip:: If subjects exist on the destination |sr|, the import will fail with a message similar to this: ``{"error_code":42205,"message":"Cannot import since found existing subjects"}``

 #.
-Configure a |crep| worker to specify the addresses of broker(s) in the destination cluster, as described in :ref:`config-and-run-replicator`.
+Configure a |crep| worker to specify the addresses of brokers in the destination cluster, as described in :ref:`config-and-run-replicator`.

     The worker configuration file is in ``<path-to-confluent>/etc/kafka/connect-standalone.properties``.